decentraland/adr/content/ADR-292-customize-nametag-color.md

 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the document section. **Someone should be able to read only the abstract to get the gist of what this document is about in its current state.** Abstracts should be always up to date with the current state of the document.
 -->

-This ADR proposes allowing users with a claimed name to customize the color of their nametag via a constrained color picker.
+This ADR proposes allowing users with a claimed name to customize the color of their nametag.
 The selected color is persisted in the user profile and overrides the currently deterministic, username-based color generation.
 To preserve readability against the black nametag background, color selection is limited to a fixed Saturation and Value, with only Hue being adjustable.

 ## Context, Reach & Prioritization